Child & Family Studies Center

 Parking at the CFSC:

-The driveway in front of the CFSC, at 18330 Halsted Street, is reserved for parents dropping off and/or picking up their children.
-Campus parking allows a thirty-minute grace period to do so.
-Parents wishing to observe for more than fifteen minutes must purchase a parking pass (currently $5.00) from a CSUN information booth (at Lindley and Nordhoff) and park in designated parking spaces.
+The parking spaces in front of the CFSC, at 18330 Halsted Street, are reserved for parents dropping off and picking up their children.
+Campus parking allows a thirty-minute grace period to do this.
+Parents wishing to observe for more than fifteen minutes must purchase a parking pass (approximately %10.50) from a CSUN information booth (at Lindley and Nordhoff) and park in designated parking spaces only.

 Field Trips:

-Parents will be notified, in advance, of all field trips, and are required to sign a consent form.
-Without a signature of the parent or legal guardian, we are not able to allow a child to leave the premises.
+Parents will be notified in advance of all field trips and are required to sign a consent form.
+Without a signature of the parent or legal guardian, we cannot allow a child to leave the premises.
 Staff members may not transport children in their automobiles, so parents may be asked to volunteer to drive, at which time they will be asked to show proof of liability coverage on their vehicle.
-Parents are requested to leave a child's car seat if the child is younger than six years and weighs less than 60 pounds.
+Parents must leave a child's car seat in keeping with the current legal codes.

 Calendar: